hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 ```

 Data may also be polled by the client repeatedly but events save network time or allow sending data which cannot be timed,
 like alarm messages.
-Arbitrary payloads are supported, as long as the data is serializable.
-One can also specify the payload structure using
+Arbitrary payloads are supported, as long as the data is serializable and one can also specify the payload structure using
 [pydantic or JSON schema](events.md#payload-schema).

 To start the `capture` method defined above, to receive the events, one may thread it as follows to send it to the background: